spatialnetworkslab/vue-gg/docs/tutorials/interactionTutorial.md

 },
 ```

+## Interaction Methods

-We also want to create the `handleHover` event that changes these variables when hovering is taking place.
+We now want to create the `handleHover` method that changes these variables when hovering is taking place.

 ```js
 methods: {